 How Does a USB Become Corrupted?

 There are many different reasons why a flash drive can become corrupted.
-While the exact reason why your drive is corrupted may be difficult to determine, here are a few of the most common reasons:
+While the exact reason why your drive is corrupted may be challenging to determine, here are a few of the most common reasons:

-- 💥 Removing it before ejecting – When a USB is plugged into a computer, there are various processes happening in the background.
+When a USB is plugged into a computer, there are various processes happening in the background.
 If you remove the USB from the computer while there is a read/write action being performed, it can cause file corruption.
 Because of this, you always need to eject the USB from the computer before removing it.

-- 🔌 Sudden power loss – If power is lost while the USB is in use, it can cause all active operations to halt, causing either the files or the USB itself to become corrupted.
+If power is lost while the USB is in use, it can cause all active operations to halt, causing either the files or the USB itself to become corrupted.

-- 💧 Exposure to harsh conditions – Exposure to water can cause the electronics to short, and environments with salty air can cause the contacts to erode.
+Exposure to water can cause the electronics to short, and environments with salty air can cause the contacts to erode.
 This is why it’s important to store flash drives appropriately, in a temperature-controlled environment.

-- 📉 NAND memory wear – During its lifetime, your USB is going to go through thousands of read/write cycles.
+During its lifetime, your USB is going to go through thousands of read/write cycles.
 NAND flash memory, over time, begins to wear down as a single memory location can only be overwritten so many times.
 This can be considered the natural aging of a flash drive and means that it becomes more susceptible to corruption near the end of its life cycle.

 Is It Possible to Recover Corrupted Files from a USB?